facebook/react/docs/docs/04-multiple-components.md

 });
 ```

+Note that `key` is not a prop; trying to access `this.props.key` from inside `ListItemWrapper.render` wil be undefined.
+If you need to access the same value within the child component, you should pass it as a different prop (ex: `<ListItemWrapper key={result.id} id={result.id} />`) While this may seem redundant, it's important to separate app logic from reconciling hints.

 You can also key children by passing a ReactFragment object.
 See [Keyed Fragments](create-fragment.html) for more details.

 ## Data Flow